Decamethylsilicocene: Reactivity

 Similar changes in the hapticity of the pentamethylcyclopentadientyl rings occur when decamethylsilicocene reacts with carbon-nitrogen triples bonds.
 With organic cyanates and thiocyanates, carbon-carbon bond formation occurs and the resultant organic fragment is coordinated to the silicon atom through two anionic nitrogens.
 Decamethylsilicocene reacts with inorganic cyanides such as BrCN and (Me_{3}Si)CN through oxidative addition to form a silicon (IV) product with a cyanide ligand along with either a Br or Me3Si ligand.

 Decamethylsilicocene can be protonated using strong acids such as [HOEt_{2}][B(C_{6}F_{5})_{4}].
-Upon protonation, one equivalent of pentamethylcyclopentadiene is eliminated to produce the pentamethylsilicon(II) cation with a [B(C_{6}F_{5})_{4}]^{−}.
+Upon protonation, one equivalent of pentamethylcyclopentadiene is eliminated to produce the pentamethylcyclopentadienylsilicon(II) cation with a [B(C_{6}F_{5})_{4}]^{−}.

 The pentamethylcyclopentadienylsilicon(II) cation reacts with a variety of cyclopentadienyl salts to produce substituted silicocenes.
 Silicocene derivatives synthesized this way include (Me5C5)((i-Pr)5C5)Si, ((Me5C5)(1,3,4-Me3H2C5)Si and (Me5C5)(H5C5)Si.
 The latter compound is stable at -50 C but begins to decompose at -30 C. Additionally, the pentamethylcyclopentadienylsilicon(II) cation can react with metal precursors to generate complexes with metal-silicon multiple bonds.